-- The requirements of the University's Code of Practice for Research Degrees must be met for monitoring the progress of PGRs registered on a joint award.
-Reference should be made to the Policy for the Progress and Review of Postgraduate Research Students. - At the University of Manchester, the progression of all PGRs registered on a joint doctoral research programme will monitored via the University's online system.
-Consideration will be given to how records are kept and progress monitored at the collaborating institution. - Formal progression monitoring (taking place at least annually) and assessment for continuation on the programme should ideally be managed via the joint supervisory team.
-The process for formal progression monitoring must be agreed at the outset and details must be included in the collaborative agreement. - In addition to monitoring progress at the University of Manchester, regular communication should be maintained with the collaborating institution via the joint management committee to ensure any issues are identified at an early stage so that the PGR can be supported effectively. - Consideration should be given to monitoring the PGR's progress whilst they are away from the University of Manchester, especially where the programme involves periods of fieldwork or other absences from the collaborating institutions. - Details of the arrangements to manage the communication with, and support for the PGR should be clearly laid out in the formal contract and study plan. - Arrangements for managing PGR appeals, complaints, conduct and discipline should be considered and detailed in the collaborative agreement.
+- The requirements of the University's Code of Practice for Research Degrees must be met for monitoring the progress of PGRs registered on a dual award.
+Reference should be made to the Policy for the Progress and Review of Postgraduate Research Students. - Dual award PGRs progress will monitored via the systems at their home / lead institution.
+However, consideration will be given to how records are kept and progress monitored at the collaborating institution. - Formal progression monitoring (taking place at least annually) and assessment for continuation on the programme should ideally be managed via the joint supervisory team.
+The process for formal progression monitoring must be agreed at the outset and details must be included in the collaborative agreement. - In addition to monitoring progress at the University of Manchester, regular communication should be maintained with the collaborating institution via the joint management committee to ensure any issues are identified at an early stage so that the PGR can be supported effectively. - Consideration should be given to monitoring the PGR's progress whilst they are away from the University of Manchester, especially where the programme involves periods of fieldwork or other absences from the collaborating institutions. - Details of the arrangements to manage the communication with, and support for, the PGR should be clearly laid out in the institutional contract and individual PGR study plan. - Arrangements for managing PGR appeals, complaints, conduct and discipline should be considered and detailed in the institutional level collaborative agreement / proposal.